 This course will suit students considering a future in engineering, architecture, or physical sciences.
 They will generate concepts, prototypes and working models using Computer Aided Design and rapid prototyping techniques to solve problems as a project.

-Recommended Entry Criteria: Level 1 Technology, Level 1 Mechanical Engineering or Level 1 Electronics, or see HOD.
+Recommended Entry Criteria: Level 1 Technology, Level 1 Mechanical Engineering, or see HOD.